FredericBoisguerin/pdf-graph-digitalizor/README.md

 ![alt tag](https://github.com/FredericBoisguerin/pdf-graph-digitalizor/blob/master/screenshot.png)

-### Note: PDF reframing
+### Note: PDF crop
-In this first version, the application only manages PDF with one graph, as shown in the directory samples.
+In this first version, the application only manages PDF with one graph, as shown in the samples.

-If you need to "reframe" your graphs, you can use **[gpdfx](https://github.com/lehner/gpdfx)** (UNIX environment required).
+If you need to crop your graph, you can use **[gpdfx](https://github.com/lehner/gpdfx)** (UNIX environment required).

 _Note 1: don't forget to add the executable **clipdfx** to your PATH variable environment._